Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Resource.AllowedRegions.md

 ## RECOMMENDATION

 Consider deploying resources to allowed regions to align with your organizational requirements.
-Also consider using Azure Policy to enforce allowed regions.
+Also consider using Azure Policy to enforce allowed regions at runtime.

 ## EXAMPLES